-This unusually shaped country has an area of 291,930 square miles (756,096 square kilometres).
+This unusually shaped country has an area of 291,930 square miles (756,096 square kilometers).
 Experts have referred to its unique shape as “ribbon-like” because of the way it curves, like a ribbon tied into a bow.

-4. Chile’s Neighbouring Countries
+4. Chile’s neighboring countries

 It shares a border with Peru to the north, Bolivia to the north-east and Argentina to the east.

-5. Brazil Is NOT A Neighbour
+5. Brazil is NOT a neighbor

 Chile and Ecuador are the only countries in South America that don’t border Brazil!

-6. Easter Island’s Famous Archaeological Sites
+6. Easter Island’s famous archaeological sites

 The famous Easter Island is located just off the Chilean coast.
 It is home to captivating stone statues called moais.